 Actions for in-scope company to take

 Affected companies should put in place formal arrangements and structures to allow their directors stand over, and be comfortable with, the compliance policy statement.
-Specific legal and tax advice may be required in ensuring compliance with the relevant laws, and on-going monitoring of a company’s relevant obligations will be necessary in the context of entering into transactions or taking other actions.
+Specific legal, accounting and tax advice may be required in ensuring compliance with the relevant laws, and on-going monitoring of a company’s relevant obligations will be necessary in the context of entering into transactions or taking other actions.

 Considerable management time will be required to be invested in this process at the outset, particularly where no formal arrangements are already in place.
 Once the process is carried out properly the first time round, subsequent compliance statements will be far more streamlined.